 I find neither line of reasoning convincing.
 Let's start with the argument that plaintiffs' challenge to the TCJA is a non-starter because NFIB upheld the mandate as a permissible exercise of the 2010 Congress's taxing power.
 Thing is, NFIB simply doesn't answer the question presented here: whether Congress has authority under the taxing power to regulate individual behavior through a standalone command that does not and cannot generate revenue for the U.S. Treasury.
-The answer to that question may be obvious, and NFIB might provide valuable insight into how the Supreme Court would likely answer it, but I just don't see how anyone could reasonably contend that NFIB resolves it.
+The answer to that question may be obvious, and NFIB might provide valuable insight into how the Supreme Court would likely answer it, but I'm not convinced that NFIB resolves it.
 Seems to me that most people who take this view actually just think the plaintiffs' argument is absurd and/or frivolous.
-Needless to say, though, that's a separate issue.
+Isn't that a separate issue, though?

 In my view, resolving this case on the merits would require answering questions that, to my knowledge, nobody has addressed yet.
 And because (1) I think this case should have been decided and on standing and (2) I'm not prepared to answer the deeper merits questions myself at the moment, I'll just leave it there for now.